ltiao/ltiao.github.io.nikola/posts/creating-a-nikola-theme-with-sass-compiled-bootstrap.rst

    $ echo "jinja" > engine

 Note that our theme is going to be very similar to `bootstrap3-gradients-jinja`_, which is a theme that uses ``bootstrap-theme.css``, an optional Bootstrap stylesheet that includes gradients and is touted by the Bootstrap developers as "providing a visually enhanced experience".

 Not surprisingly, it is almost identical to the ``bootstrap3-jinja`` theme.
-The key difference is that is requires an additional stylesheet, so the webassets bundle and ``html_stylesheets()`` macro in ``base_helper.tmpl`` must be updated to reflect that.
+The key difference is that is requires an additional stylesheet, so the webassets bundle and ``html_stylesheets()`` macro in ``base_helper.tmpl`` are updated to reflect that.
 Our theme is going to be similar in that we use our own customized Boostrap stylesheet, compiled from Sass.
+We will take care of this later.
+For now, let's just get our Sass workflow up and running so we can get Nikola to use Sass to compile our customized stylesheet.

 Sass workflow in Nikola
 -----------------------

-We will take care of this later.
-For now, let us get our Sass workflow up and running.

 Create the ``sass`` directory inside the root of the repo